commercetools/sphere-node-product-csv-sync/README.md

     -h, --help             output usage information
-    -t, --template <file>  CSV file containing your header that defines what you want to export -o, --out <file>       Path to the file the exporter will write the resulting CSV in -q, --queryString      Query string to specify the subset of products to export.
+    -t, --template <file>  CSV file containing your header that defines what you want to export -o, --out <file>       Path to the file the exporter will write the resulting CSV in -l, --language [lang]  Language used on export for category names -q, --queryString      Query string to specify the subset of products to export.
 Please note that the query must be URL encoded!
 ```